piniepimery/Thai_Export_Analysis/README.md

 ### The Challenge

 In today's economic climate, loan demand is high, but the financial health of many businesses is weak.
-The challenge is no longer just finding businesses that *want* to borrow, but identifying those that *can reliably repay* to mitigate the risk of Non-Performing Loans (NPLs).
+The challenge is no longer just finding businesses that want to borrow, but identifying those that can reliably repay to mitigate the risk of Non-Performing Loans (NPLs).

 ### The Solution

-This model was built to shift the focus from "lending to whoever asks" to "strategically targeting sectors with a proven ability to repay."
+This model was built to shift the focus from "lending to whoever asks" to strategically targeting sectors with a proven ability to repay.
 By analyzing historical data, the model achieves this by:

 1.  **Distinguishing sustainable, long-term growth** from volatile, short-term spikes.
 2.  **Identifying industries whose stable performance** indicates a stronger capacity to service debt.